 |Rani H Singh, PhD

 Dr. Singh is Professor and Director of the Metabolic Nutrition Program at Emory University School of Medicine Department of Human Genetics.
+Dr. Singh provides leadership and scholarship for the overall planning, organization, and execution of the proposed project.
+She ensures proper implementation and evaluation of the entire project.

 |Hans C. Andersson, MD